Hendler/logical/README.md

 ## background

 One of the promises of logic is that it can give formal grounding for truth.
-As LLMs develop more sophisicated responses, we will be more challenged to detect truth.
+As LLMs develop more sophisticated responses, we will be more challenged to detect truth.

 Via ChatGPT: